Mount Bindango, Queensland: History

 The locality takes its name from the mountain, which was named on 11 May 1846 by the Surveyor-General of New South Wales, Thomas Mitchell, based on the name given to him by Aboriginal informants.
 Mount Bindyego was also named by Mitchell on the same day based on the name provided by Aboriginal informants.

 The name Brinsop comes from the village of Brinsop in Herefordshire, England, which possibly means brown valley (brun/hop).

 The name Ona Ona was assigned on 29 April 1915 by the Queensland Railways Department, an Aboriginal phrase, meaning boxtree flat.

-At about 5.30 a.m. on Friday 6 November 1987, Cunnamulla-bound Westlander train 3V02 was derailed at the nearby Bindango railway siding between Hodgson and Muckadilla, approximately 25 km west of Roma.
+At about 5.30 a.m. on Friday 6 November 1987, Cunnamulla-bound Westlander train 3V02, hauled by 1700 Class Locomotive 1706 was derailed at the nearby Bindango railway siding between Hodgson and Muckadilla, approximately 25 km west of Roma.
 An infant was burnt to death in the resulting fire.
 Investigations revealed that the points had been deliberately changed from the main railway line to divert the train into the siding.
+1706 was written off as a result of the accident.
 The police offered a reward of $50,000 for information leading to the person responsible.